 Mr. Kaczorowski said all roads are reopened and there was no major damage to road surfaces other than that of a small alleyway that runs alongside the creek.
 He said that alley, used primarily by residents who live there, remains opened but will have to be resurfaced because the asphalt buckled.

-"We'll have a detail Monday driving through the area to pick up debris that was moved out of the way Friday.
+"We'll be driving through the area Monday to pick up debris that was moved out of the way Friday.
 Our main focus Friday was to get all of the streets open.
-Now we can assist property owners by removing debris," he said.weather - homepage - neigh_city - breaking
+Now we can assist property owners by removing debris," he said.neigh_city